helloworld1008/VrfDetailExtractor7750/README.md

 - IP address of the interface
 - VRF ID
 - Ingress and Egress QoS policy applied on the VRF interface

+## Requirements
+Linux machine with python 2.7 installed

+## How to use
+Create a file and copy the VRF definition section from the Nokia SR 7750 router configuration to this file